dmullz/jpegLocationFinder/README.md

 # jpegLocationFinder
-Project to decode jpeg images to find location data in the metadata.
+Project written in Python 3 to decode jpeg images to find location data in the metadata.
 Can be run in bulk, and can output results to an excel file.

 # install
 Clone the project